DataDog/documentation/content/en/logs/processing/processors.md

 Use the Category Processor to add a new attribute (without spaces or special characters in the new attribute name) to a log matching a provided search query.
 Use categories to create groups for an analytical view (for example, URL groups, machine groups, environments, and response time buckets).

+**Note**:
-**Note**: The query can be done on any log attribute or tag, whether it is a facet or not.
+* The syntax of the query is the one of [Logs Explorer][1] search bar.
+The query can be done on any log attribute or tag, whether it is a facet or not.
 Wildcards can also be used inside your query.
-Once the log has matched one of the Processor queries, it stops.
+* Once the log has matched one of the Processor queries, it stops.
 Make sure they are properly ordered in case a log could match several queries.
+* The names of the categories must be unique.

+[1]: /logs/explorer/search/#search-syntax

 {{< tabs >}}
 {{% tab "UI" %}}